 We found 9 neurologists who accept Humana HMO Premier near Silver Spring, MD.

 Dr. Yash Mehndiratta is a physician who specializes in neurophysiology, neurology (brain & spinal cord disease), and sleep medicine.
-In his practice, he is particularly interested in sleep disorders, stroke, and neurological disorders.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Mehndiratta accepts.
-After completing medical school at Maulana Azad Medical College.
+Clinical interests for Dr. Mehndiratta include sleep disorders, stroke, and neurological disorders.
+He honors Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+He graduated from Maulana Azad Medical College.
 For his professional training, Dr. Mehndiratta completed a residency program at a hospital affiliated with Medical University of South Carolina.
 He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.

 Dr. David Moore is a physician who specializes in vascular neurology.
 He honors several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
 Dr. Moore studied medicine at the University of Liverpool Faculty of Medicine.
 He is affiliated with Holy Cross Hospital.
 He is accepting new patients.

 Dr. Edward Urban works as a neurophysiologist and neurologist.
 Dr. Urban graduated from Emory University School of Medicine.
 He is an in-network provider for Coventry, United Healthcare HSA, and United Healthcare HMO, as well as other insurance carriers.